tlsa/nonogif/README.md

   - Options to animate line by line, pass by pass or simply render the final result to a non-animated GIF.
   - Options to control animation behaviour, e.g. inter frame delays.
-  - Options to control appearance, e.g. grid size and border thickness.
+  - Options to control appearance, e.g. grid size, border thickness and colours.

 ## Dependencies